 Filmmaker and (now) CMI Visiting Artist alumni, Robert Greene (Actress, Kati and I, Fake it For Real), wrote about his 2014 CMI experience for Read more →

-The Creative Media Institute brings visiting artists like Ken Burns, Robert Greene, Ivy Meeropol, Meghan O'Hara, D.A.
-Pennebaker and Chris Hegedus, Margaret Brown, Laura Poitras, and others to lead Screening Seminars and Creative Labs.
-We bring students and practitioners together with creative pioneers who will conduct screening seminars and mentor participants.
-The CMI is for makers, students, educators, and lovers of cinema and photography.
+The Creative Media Institute brings visiting artists like Laura Poitras, Ken Burns, Robert Greene, Ivy Meeropol, Meghan O'Hara, D.A.
+Pennebaker and Chris Hegedus, Margaret Brown, and others to lead Screening Seminars and Creative Labs.
+Creative pioneers curate screening seminars and mentor participants.
+The CMI is for nonfiction, fiction, and experimental makers, students, faculty, and lovers of cinema and photography.

-The 4-week program immerses participants in deep study during the Screening Seminars and provides space for reflection, experimentation, and an opportunity to gain new skills during the Creative Labs.
+The 4-week program immerses participants in deep study during the Screening Seminars and provides space for reflection, experimentation, and an opportunity to gain skills and create something new during the Creative Labs.
 Undergraduate students can attend all four weeks for college credit (6 credits).